 Who is the programme for?

-The programme is attractive to any allied health
+The programme is designed for allied health

-professional working in a health and social care setting with a
+professionals working in a health and social care setting with a

 desire to build on their knowledge and practical experience through